open-ephys/acq-board-docs/source/Tutorials/Troubleshooting-noise.rst

 Extra shielding
 ###################################
-A simple and fast solution to some otherwise unsolvable noise might be to add even a partial faraday cage to your recording sites.
+A simple and fast solution to some otherwise unsolvable noise might be to add even a partial Faraday cage to your recording sites.
 This is true even with implants that already have a complete shielding - as long as part of your animal is not shielded, it can still pick up noise.

 Line Noise caused by USB ground
 ###################################